Is your business not showing up on Google? You’re not alone, and we know how frustrating that can be.

 2.8 “Near Me” Search Visibility Issues

-Google prioritizes businesses that have relevant keywords and categories and receive high engagement, such as clicks, calls, and direction requests.
+However, Google doesn’t just rely on keywords and categories.
+It also prioritizes businesses with high user engagement, such as clicks, calls, reviews, and direction requests.

 2.9 Lack of Reviews and Online Engagement